 We are led and overseen by the Director of Consumer Affairs (Director), which is a statutory office created under the Australian Consumer Law and Fair Trading Act 2012 (ACLFTA).
 Under Sections 109 and 110 of this Act, the Director has significant powers and functions.
 These predominantly cover operational matters including education, compliance monitoring and enforcement.
-Simon Cohen is the current Director and is also the Deputy Secretary of the Regulation Division.
+Nicole Rich is the current Director and is also the Executive Director, Regulatory Services.

 Our vision is for a fair and competitive marketplace in Victoria.
 Our goals are to ensure:

-- a fair and safe rental market for Victorians
+- a fair and safe rental market for Victoria